Feeling like Divorce is inevitable? You’re in the right place!

 If the couple decides to try and save the marriage, I can transition with them to Couples Therapy.

 Or, I’ll refer them back to their counselor of choice.
-Session fee remains the same.
+The session fee remains the same.

 Tyrone shared this information with Brianna, and she called for her free 20-minute consult.
 After getting a sense of her complaints, I asked her the same four scaling questions I asked Tyrone.